matthiasfabry/contacts-population/README.md

 (cf. the commands in `run_both`).
 The reason for this pedantic executable calling is to avoid having lots of duplicate files in the directory tree, to save file count when using cluster resources.
 Same for the `inlists` and other files in the `common_files/` directory.

+* the full grid of models (`grid.tar.gz`) is available on Zenodo (doi:10.5281/zenodo.14289889), if you got this repository from there, it should be included.
+This file is ~30GB and highly compressed, so it might take a while to uncompress depending on your system resources (you might want to consider `pigz`).
+The uncompressed size is **~250GB**.
+* `cases/` contains the models needed to reproduce figures 1-3, they are copied from the `grid/` and included here so you do not have to download the full grid tar file.
 * `appendices/` contains the models that were computed for Appendices B and C, and come with their full history information included.
+* `data_tables/` contains the data required to use the tidal deformation ocrrections, computed in Fabry et al. 2022 (A&A,Vol.661,A123)

 ### Category 2
 #### Helper files